 HMH maintained that it’s more cost-effective and efficient to outsource infrastructure and logistics required rather than manage it internally, particularly if they could find a provider to assume this burden and do it well.
 “We’ve had the experience where you can interact with providers that require a lot babysitting and hand-holding and suddenly something that you think you’ve purchased your way out of is your problem as well, so it’s kind of a double loss,” stated Michael Kelley.

 Under Connectria’s Managed Hosting services, IPS continues to flourish.
 According to HMH, with very minimal interaction from them, IPS has enjoyed almost 100% uptime and they haven’t had any major issues.
-This incident free experience was exactly what their content developers were hoping for.
+This incident-free experience was exactly what their content developers were hoping for.
 Kelley further noted, “We’ve had experiences with other companies that position themselves as managed hosting providers but were really far less than that.
 Connectria puts the Managed in Managed Hosting.
-Other companies claim this but with Connectria we found someone we can partner with, sort of live with us and be able to diagnose complex scenarios and provide solutions ahead of supporting issues.
-That’s been the real value-add from Connectria…it’s been worry free.”
+Other companies claim this but with Connectria we found someone we can partner with, sort of life with us, and be able to diagnose complex scenarios and provide solutions ahead of supporting issues.
+That’s been the real value-add from Connectria…it’s been worry-free.”